-Regular dental checkups are important in detecting any oral disease such as gum disease and decay/cavities.
+A regular dental checkup is crucial for early detection and prevention of dental problems and oral diseases such as gum disease and decay/cavities.
 This may sound a bit surprising to most people, but a large majority of cavities are completely painless.

 This may sound a bit surprising to most people, but a large majority of cavities are completely painless.
 This is because the outer enamel has no nerves, so only when the cavity enters the underlying dentin, then the cavity may begin to feel sensitive.